$4.415 million for the cost of the purchase of the building and $3.5 million for the full renovation of the facility

 With New York being home to the largest population of Tibetans living in the United States as well as a home to a large number of individuals of Himalayan descent, the Phuntsok Deshi Tibetan Community Hall serves as the perfect venue for various community events and/or private parties/events such as cultural celebrations, meetings, weddings, birthday parties, graduation parties, and much more.
 The 4 major community organizations and the 23 different kyidugs in New York and New Jersey will also have access to the community hall for various events at a discounted rate as these organizations serve as a major backbone of the Tibetan Community of New York and New Jersey.

 4. Government / Vocation Training

 Phuntsok Deshi Tibetan Community Hall will also available for the local government and/or any third-party organization as a training facility.

 It is certain that Phuntsok Deshi Tibetan Community Hall will serve to benefit all members of the community, specifically the Tibetan people of New York and New Jersey.
-We are truly grateful for all of our sponsors and supporters as we would not be where we are today without your help.
+We are truly grateful to our sponsors and supporters as we would not be where we are today without your support and generosity.
 The future of the Tibetan Community of New York and New Jersey and the younger Tibetan Americans heavily relies upon the completion of this project as the community hall will enable us to better work towards preserving our culture and helping the members of our community.

-Therefore, we would like kindly request our community members, donors, and supporters to open their kind hearts and help us achieve our dream in completing this noble project.
-Once again, we are in desperate need of an additional $500,000 in order to complete the renovation project of our Phutsok Deshi Tibetan Community Hall.
-Your contribution will help us to achieve our goals and further the progress of the Tibetan struggle by investing in the lives of our future generations.
+Therefore, we request our community members, donors, and supporters to open their kind hearts and help us achieve our dream of completing this noble project.
+Once again, we are in desperate need of an additional $500,000 in order to complete the renovation project of the Phutsok Deshi Tibetan Community Hall.
+Your contribution will help us achieve our goals and further the progress of the Tibetan struggle by investing in the lives of our future generations.